IT-WIBRC/dev-tools/packages/devkit/README.md

 # List configuration only from the global file
 dk config list --global

-# List a merged view of the local and global configurations
+# List a merged view of the local and global configurations, including defaults
-dk config list --all
+dk config list --all -d
 ```

 #### Add a new template